HugoWALTER/AlgoDataStruct2/README.md

 $ 3.
 Press Right Click to place the goal point.

-At any time you can quit.
+# at any time you can quit.

-You can select a new map to reset the game (see 1.).
+# you can select a new map to reset the game (see 1.).
 ```
 For detailed explanation on how things work, checkout [TKinter docs](https://docs.python.org/3/library/tk.html).